flightwatching/wilco-api/docs/install-on-third-party/readme.md

 ```

 #### uplinks
-WILCO has to send the uplinks to your Aircom server. the way to do this heavily depends on your IT.
+WILCO has to send the uplinks to your Aircom server. the way to do this depends on your IT and needs some testing together

 Specify the way to send uplink messages to your Aircom server thru your intranet (file dropping, e-mail address, direct connection...).
 It is part of the installation process to set up and test the connection.